 As stated in the Action Plan, "Sustained continuous reduction of consumption will be a crucial component of meeting the region's GHG emission reduction goals".
+FCPS has achieved an impressive 36% reduction in GHG emissions from 2008 to 2022.
+This reduction is aligned with the regional goal of reducing GHG emissions and is a positive step toward mitigating climate change.

-At FCPS, there has been an overall 39% GHG emissions reduction from 2008 to 2021.
-As the energy consumption per capita within the region has decreased by 13% between 2005 and 2018, the consumption per FCPS student has decreased as well.
-Between 2008 and 2021 the energy consumption per student decreased by 1.03 MWHe or 32%.
+As the energy consumption per capita within the region has decreased by 24% between 2005 and 2020, the consumption per FCPS student has decreased as well.
+Between 2008 and 2022 the energy consumption per student decreased to 2.33 MWHe or 27%.
 Figure 11 illustrates this pattern.

-6.1.2 Prepare GHG inventories and action plans
+6.1.2 Prepare GHG inventories and action plans.